Mike McColgan: Street Dogs, FM359 and Michael McColgan and the Bomb Squad

 On February 13, 2020, McColgan and Rioux issued a statement via Facebook announcing that Street Dogs were disbanding after 17 years.
 The group announced a small St. Patrick's Day tour with Flogging Molly and Mad Caddies as well as two headlining shows in March 2020 in Long Beach, CA, with their final show being held in their hometown of Boston, MA; however, all of the shows were cancelled due to the COVID-19 pandemic.

 On July 13, 2024, via the band's Instagram page, Street Dogs hinted towards something being announced the following week.
 On July 17, 2024, the band would be announced as the replacement for Sick of It All for the Saturday date of NOFX's final Massachusetts appearances.
 Additionally, Street Dogs played a club show on August 8, 2024 at The Middle East in Cambridge, Massachusetts as a way to warm up the weekend towards the festival show.
 This marked the first time the band has played together since 2020.
 On March 28, 2025, the band announced the Street Dogs Forever European tour from June to July 2025.

-On March 17, 2025, Mike McColgan and the Bomb Squad performed the Dropkick Murphys' debut album Do or Die in its entirety along with some Street Dogs songs at a special St. Patrick's Day performance in Long Beach, CA.
+On March 17, 2025, Michael McColgan and the Bomb Squad performed the Dropkick Murphys' debut album Do or Die in its entirety along with some Street Dogs songs at a special St. Patrick's Day performance in Long Beach, CA.

+On July 3, 2026, Michael McColgan and the Bomb squad released a cover of Warren Zevon's "Roland the Headless Thompson Gunner" to streaming services.
+The song will be the first of five new songs released by the group with the other four being originals and they will released in the weeks following the first song's release.
+The group consists of McColgan, founding Dropkick Murphys guitarist Rick Barton, Johnny Rioux, Rhys Kill, Paul Rucker and Rob Rogers.